5footerica/5footerica.github.io/README.md

 ### In Conclusion

-If you've read it this far, thank you :purple_heart: !
+If you've read this far, thank you :purple_heart: !
 This page was created to try to find entry level opportunities involving not only my major, but a years long passion in working with tech and the tech community.
 Please feel free to reach out with questions, guidance, or even just a hello!